pallavi-pannu-oc/model-monitoring/insurance/README.md

    - Password : **
    - HostAddress: **
    - PortNumber : **
-   - Database Name : monitoring
+   - Database Name : **

-### Pipeline
+### Pipeline (Training or Retraining)

-1. From **workspace/insurance/insurance** run **pipeline.ipynb** to build the pipeline.In 1st cell, for retraining specify input_train_type = 'retraining' and specify the source if your data is in sql.
+1. From **workspace/insurance/insurance** open **pipeline.ipynb** to build the pipeline.
 2. The pipeline includes preprocessing, training and serving stages.
+Run all cells
   - **preprocessing**: the preprocessing stage generates the dataset (either training-data or retraining-data) depending on user choice.
   - **training**: the training stage takes the generated dataset as input, train a sgd model and outputs the model.
   - **serving**: The serving stage takes the generated model and serve it with a predict endpoint for inference.
+3. Verify that the pipeline has created the following resources
+  - Datasets: 'insurance-training-data' with version v2.
+  - Model: 'insurance-model' with version v2

 ### Inference
   - Go to webapp directory, and build a docker image with given **Dockerfile** or pull **ocdr/streamlit-webapp:insurance**.